tsen1220/UnityAssetBundle/README.md

 # 1. AssetBundles Build Script

-We create Editor directory and have new script for building.
+We create `Editor` directory and have new script for building.

 AssetBundles are different according to platform.

+Therefore, we need to check `BuildTarget`.

 Besides, we need to create directory to place our bundles.